Skip to main content

 Relative values

-"Total value of Finnish stocks cannot exceed the total value of Swedish stocks."
+"Total value of Finnish equities cannot exceed the total value of Swedish equities."

 Value(s) to compare